Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 ### 4.3 Other Debugging

-If you're having issues with the cron job running, you can also try running the bash script on its own and checking if a particular script it giving issues.
+If you're having issues with the CRON job running, you can also try running the bash script on its own and checking if a particular script it giving issues.

-To run the bash script (.sh) not in a cron job (for debugging), use the code below.
+To run the bash script (.sh) not in a CRON job (for debugging), use the code below.
 This must be run from the analysis directory.
 Outputs from each R and Python script will be saved into the terminal\_data directory.

 The bash (.sh) script as well as so all the other Python and R scripts that run within the bash script have to be executable.
 Check to see that they are executable from the terminal window using `ls -l`.
 You should see "x"s in the far left column for the file (e.g., "-rwxr-xr-x").
 If it's no executable (e.g., "-rw-r--r--"), then use `chmod` to make it executable.